-The total estimated funding available under the national competitions for assessment, cleanup, and RLF grants is estimated at \$92.9 million.
+The total estimated funding available under the national competitions for assessment, cleanup, and RLF grants is estimated at \$60 million subject to the availability of funds and other applicable considerations.
 Separate announcements are posted for the assessment and cleanup competitions.
 EPA must expend 25 percent of the amount appropriated for brownfields grants on sites contaminated with petroleum.
-EPA anticipates awarding an estimated 343 grants among all three grant types.
-Under this announcement, EPA anticipates awarding an estimated 11 new RLF grants for approximately \$11 million.
+EPA anticipates awarding an estimated 219 grants among all three grant types.
+Under this announcement, EPA anticipates awarding an estimated 13 RLF grants for a total amount of approximately \$10 million in funding.
 In addition, EPA reserves the right to award additional grants under this competition should additional funding become available.
 Any additional selections for awards will be made no later than six months from the date of the original selection decision.
 EPA reserves the right to reject all proposals and make no awards under this announcement or make fewer awards than anticipated.